PODCAST EPISODE 133:

 #1: You don’t need all of your current income in retirement

-So one that you might have heard is you don’t need to worry about protecting all of your current income in retirement.
+One that you might have heard is you don’t need to worry about protecting all of your current income in retirement.
 You’re not going to need as much.
 Well, says who?
 Says who?
 I’d say most people don’t want to decrease their standard of living in retirement and I don’t know if you realize this, but you’re going to have an extra eight hours a day to spend money.

-If you need that money to live the retirement that you want, not just paying your bills, but doing the things in retirement that you’ve been looking forward to, all of that takes money.
-And why plan to have less than you need?
-Now, it’s very possible when you sit down and you look at your retirement budget and you’re thinking about what it’s going to take to pay the bills and what it’s going to take to be able to go do those activities that you want, perhaps your number is lower than what you’re bringing in now.
+It’s very possible when you sit down and you look at your retirement budget and you’re thinking about what it’s going to take to pay the bills and what it’s going to take to be able to go do those activities that you want, perhaps your number is lower than what you’re bringing in now.
 At least your top line, maybe not your bottom line.

 When we’re thinking of and things you’re paying into like TSP and social security and those types of things that aren’t going to be present when you retire, it’s okay to look at that.
 But to blindly think that you don’t need to worry about protecting all of your current income and retirement, that is so shortsighted.
-And there’s a lot of things that can get in the way of you living the retirement that you want, but don’t let it be because you didn’t realize how important it was to make sure that you had the income that you believe you need to live the retirement that you want.

 The rules of thumb, there’s always some sort of legitimacy to these questions, but to blindly follow them without really sitting down and understanding how it applies to you, that’s where the fallacy comes into play.
 That’s where the danger becomes present because we’re not really thinking about how does this piece of advice affect me and does this fit with me?
 And then we make bad decisions.